-Trading Level of competition amongst brokers ensuring high quality services (e.g., cost efficient trading, ability to execute grouped trades at the same price for the various accounts of a fund manager).
+Trading Level of competition amongst brokers ensuring high quality services (e.g., cost efficient trading, ability to execute grouped trades at the

 Transferability Possibility of off-exchange transactions and "in-kind" transfers.

 Stock lending Existence of a regulatory framework as well as an efficient mechanism allowing extensive use of stock lending.